CarVigil/landing-epa/README.md

-  # Landing Page for Art Workshop
+  # EPA - Espacio Punto Arte

-  This is a code bundle for Landing Page for Art Workshop.
+  This is a code bundle for EPA - Espacio Punto Arte.
 The original project is available at https://www.figma.com/design/JkNgFAy8TTTH1ADh2iEhzf/Landing-Page-for-Art-Workshop.

   ## Running the code